'Hit The Sand', Beaches Open In Miami-Dade & Miami

 Facial coverings must be worn in restrooms and when at concession stands.
 Restrooms will have dedicated attendants stationed outside.
 Access to restrooms will be limited to maintain social distancing.
 The restrooms will be cleaned every two to three hours.

-Organized group activities for two or more, like volleyball, football, or soccer will not be allowed.
+Organized group activities for two or more, like volleyball, football, or soccer are not be allowed.

-Picnic pavilions and playgrounds will be off-limits and there can be no special events, including group picnics.
+Picnic pavilions and playgrounds are off-limits and there can be no special events, including group picnics.

 No dogs or pets will be allowed on the beach except on designated dog-friendly beaches.
 Dogs must be kept on a leash.

-For Virginia Key Beach Park/North Point, the beach will be open daily from 9:15 a.m. yo 5 p.m.
-The park will open daily from 7 a.m. to 6 p.m.
+For Virginia Key Beach Park/North Point, the beach is open daily from 9:15 a.m. yo 5 p.m.
+The park opens daily from 7 a.m. to 6 p.m.

-In addition to reopening North Point Beach, the City of Miami Parks & Recreation Department is reopening the Virginia Key North Point mountain bike trails, also effective tomorrow
+In addition to reopening North Point Beach, the City of Miami Parks & Recreation Department has reopened the Virginia Key North Point mountain bike trails.

-Historic Virginia Key Beach Park be open Monday through Thursday from 9 a.m. to 5 p.m. and Friday through Sunday from 7 a.m. to 5:00 p.m.
+Historic Virginia Key Beach Park is open Monday through Thursday from 9 a.m. to 5 p.m. and Friday through Sunday from 7 a.m. to 5:00 p.m.

 Anyone showing symptoms of COVID-19 is asked not to go to the beaches or parks.